 The most important chemical hazard for peanuts is aflatoxin, which is produced by fungus that can grow on some crops.
-Fungus is more prevalent in the field when crops are exposed to water stress, high temperature stress, insect damage, poor fertility or weed competition.
-After harvest, warm temperatures and high humidity can increase the risk of fungus growth and aflatoxin contamination
+The fungus, A. flavus, is more prevalent in the field when crops are exposed to water stress, high temperature stress, insect damage, poor fertility or weed competition.
+After harvest, warm temperatures and high humidity can increase the risk of A. flavus growth and aflatoxin contamination.

 The health effects from exposure to aflatoxin can be both long term and acute.
 Acute symptoms include vomiting, abdominal pain, pulmonary edema, convulsions, coma, cerebral edema, liver, kidney, or heart involvement that can lead to death.
 Long term lower-level exposure can lead to liver cancer.